-You can build the post/page layout using the drag & drop Builder in either backend or frontend mode.
+You can build the post/page layout using the drag and drop Builder in either the backend or frontend mode.
 Read the Builder documentation for more details on how to use it.
-Below is a quick guide.
+Below is a quick guide:

 A) To use the Themify Builder in backend:

 - Below the content editor (make sure to save or publish the post/page first), you will find the "Themify Custom Panel > Themify Builder" tab like the screenshot below.

 - Drag and drop the module to the column/grid to add modules.

 B) To use the Themify Builder on frontend: